merely-useful/py-rse/index.md

 ### Exercise \@ref(bash-tools-ex-limiting-file-sets) {-}

-Version 1 results in only `dracula.txt` output, because it is the only file beginning in "d".
+The first version results in only `dracula.txt` output, because it is the only file beginning in "d".

-Version 2 results in the following, because these files all contain a "d" with zero or more characters before and after:
+The second version results in the following, because these files all contain a "d" with zero or more characters before and after:

 ```text